Productions and Performing Ensembles

 In 2008, Washington Revels created a performing group to celebrate the traditions of the men who manned the great sailing ships, and the women who sustained the life of the seafaring communities ashore.
 Since then, Washington Revels Maritime Voices has become a fixture among the institutions of the Washington area that present exhibits and programs connected with the sea.
 It has also provided lively entertainment for other groups and occasions.

 For example, Washington Revels Maritime Voices helped open the magnificent Sant Ocean Hall at the Smithsonian’s Natural History Museum, and staged 9 concerts in 3 days at the opening of the permanent “On the Water” exhibit at the American History Museum.
 We also performed at the Corcoran Gallery in celebration of their “Sargent and the Sea” exhibit, and at National Harbor, the Alexandria Waterfront Festival, and various community events.

 The group is composed of men and women from the Washington Revels company.
 We offer songs, instrumental music, dance, folk drama and ritual from the old nautical traditions.
 We often demonstrate life aboard the sailing ships, including how sea chanteys were used to help work the ship; and we show the life ashore, including the joys and hardships of the women of the ports.

-For more information about Washington Revels Martime Voices, and to explore hosting a performance at your site, contact Greg Magee at 301-587-3835.
+For more information about Washington Revels Martime Voices, and to explore hosting a performance at your site, contact Terry Winslow at 301-587-3835.

 About "Songs of the Sea and Shore"